 Facebook Live Q&A

-Join us this Thursday, January 11 at noon on the Plymouth State Alumni Association Facebook page where we will be holding a live Q&A with Casey Krafton, community programs coordinator for the Center for Transformation, and Rachelle Lyons, research assistant professor of environmental studies.
-If you will be unable to join us but have a question you’d like answered please post them below.
+On Thursday, January 11 at noon on the Plymouth State Alumni Association Facebook page a live Q&A was held with Casey Krafton, community programs coordinator for the Center for Transformation, and Rachelle Lyons, research assistant professor of environmental studies.

 Another Look at Food Insecurity